 Because of the dizzy state of consciousness after waking up during REM sleep a person is much less likely to remember events that had occurred during that period of time, especially if they return to sleep and then wake again.
 (5)

 Alcohol and nicotine can reduce the ability to progress through the sleep cycles especially to the REM phase of sleep.

 So, What Is REM Sleep?
 Is It Good?

 It is your period of deepest sleep and very important.
-Because it’s when you dream, it’s also when you potentially have nightmares though, which for some with night terrors can be upsetting.
+Because it’s when you dream, it’s also when you potentially have nightmares though, which for some people with night terrors can be upsetting.